How to stay hydrated on the Etape du Tour

 Alongside preloading with a strong electrolyte drink, don’t be afraid to add extra salt to your food in the final 24 hours before your race too.
-This’ll help your body to hold onto a little extra water in the blood stream and further help prevent a drop in blood sodium levels before the start.
+This’ll help your body to hold onto a little extra water in the bloodstream and further help prevents a drop in blood sodium levels before the start.
 There’s more on why sodium is so crucial to your performance here.

 Once L’Etape gets going, the amount you’ll need to drink will largely be defined by how long you’re out there on the course, how much your stomach and gut can process per hour and your sweat rate (which will in turn be driven by genetics, your work rate, clothing choice and ambient temperature).